 Yes.
 All of the hotels offer laundry services for a fee.
 If you prefer to do your own laundry, there are self-service laundromats in Fortuna.

-Internet service is available for a fee at your hotels.
+Internet access is available for free at all your Costa Rica hotels.

 You can charter a deep sea fishing boat while you are staying on the Pacific Ocean.
 Quepos, has world class deep sea fishing.
 Chartered deep sea fishing boats are available for prices from $500 to $1,000 or more a day.
 If you decide to go fishing, please wear your life jackets at all times.

 Caravan has been offering fully escorted tours worldwide under the same family ownership and management since 1952.
 Caravan understands and truly cares about your great expectations.